 What ECT Can Find vs. What It Cannot

-In a recent article, we touched on some interesting facts about the eddy current testing procedure.
-This time, we’ll take a closer look at some of the variables that have an effect on eddy current testing, what it can find, and what it cannot find.
+In a related article, we touched on some interesting facts about the eddy current testing procedure.
+This time, we’ll take a closer look at some of the variables that have an effect on eddy current testing (ECT), what it can find, and what it cannot find.

 Not All Defects Are Detected Equally

 The types of defects in a material determine the effectiveness of the eddy current testing procedure.
 For instance, discontinuities and defects that are parallel to the flow of the eddy current — such as radial or point cracks — will not be detected by most eddy current testing equipment, which works best for defects that occur along the length of a part.
 To find a single point crack using a radial coil requires a specialized setup, with multiple probes that rotate around circumference of the part.
 In addition, the morphology of a crack is both a surface defect and an internal defect; this means the eddy current testing procedure needs to filter multiple readings.

 Internal defects that exist solely in the interior of metal parts are more difficult or even impossible to detect, especially with thicker materials, due to the skin effect — the tendency for internal defects to produce an exponentially weaker eddy current signal than external defects.
 The technical term for the intensity of the signal on the depth of a thicker part is depth of penetration.
 At Metal Cutting Corporation, our ECT system has a depth of penetration of about 0.050” (1.27 mm) for molybdenum and tungsten.